pnkskff/CodeWars-Solutions/README.md

   1. This Repo is for CodeWars Solutions, utilizing P.R.E.P. technique in resolving the challenges.

-  2. Currently working on 8KYU/7KYU JS Problems, and eventually transitioning into higher KYUs.
+  2. Currently working on 8KYU/7KYU JS Problems, eventually transitioning into higher KYUs.

   3. Naming Convention will be: